tonyxieuoft/BCB430_Chang_Lab_program/README.md

 After the user enters in basic details, a main menu with five options appears:
 1. Pull existing sequence data from the NCBI Gene database
-2. Refine gene names and descriptions used to query the NCBI Gene database.
+2. Refine gene names and descriptions used to query the NCBI Gene database. - DEPRECATED
-3. Run NCBI BLAST to pull exons from whole GENOMES
+3. Predict orthologous sequences from whole GENOMES
 4. Concatenate gene sequences into alignment files
 5. Quit the program